WRF 2016 Major Release

 The consideration of any code for inclusion in the WRF repository or a

-release depends on the developer's following all commit request documentation and
+release depends on the developer's following the physics review

 Timeline— 2016 WRF Major Release

-The timeline for the next major WRF release, projected for
+The timeline for the next major WRF release, scheduled for

 Early September 2015